fandulu/DD-Net/README.md

 # DD-Net

 ## 1.About this code
-A lightweight network for body/hand action recognition
+A lightweight network for body/hand action recognition model

 ## 2.How to use this code
 ### (1) create an anaconda environment by following command